 - Read your housing application and leasing contract carefully.

-- If you plan to live with roommates in an apartment, verify that the number of roommates with whom you plan to live is within the legal occupancy limit for the apartment.
+- If you plan to live with roommates, verify that the number of roommates you plan to live with is within the legal occupancy limit.

 - Complete the housing application for your prospective apartment/home and pay the application fee.
 Be sure to ask whether the housing application is binding.
 If the application is binding and it's approved, you have committed to signing a lease.